belovedpearl/AfricanRecipes-PP4/README.md

      Finally, I just decided to move my wireframe folder out of the static folder, commit and push.
 After few minutes, I observed my email notification from heroku has not come through.
 I decide to check the build log and suprisingly saw that the deployment was successful.
      This error took a lot of commits and push as I was trying looking around for possible areas of error.I had to downgrade cloudinary as advised by a tutor, modify my cloudinary settings, create a new account, among others but I was glad it was solved finally.

+## Summernote Widget Bug and Admin Section Bug

+Just after resolving the bug above, a few hours later when I tried to continue work on the project, I realised the summernote widget on the user side (on the update page, add_recipe page) and the whole admin section have become [this](screenshots/bug_pic/admin_pagebug.webp), [this](screenshots/bug_pic/instruc_pagebug.webp) and [this](screenshots/bug_pic/ingre_pagebug.webp).

+I thought it could be because I have turned the DEBUG to False or added the X_FRAME_OPTIONS, I decided to comment the X_FRAME_OPTIONS but it did not change.
+I also changed the DEBUG settings back to True and everything was fixed.

+---

 # Design Choices